This post contains affiliate links. I may earn a small commission at no extra cost to you. Thank you for your support!

 Additional Ways to Celebrate Ramadan in the Classroom

-- Create a Ramadan Display: I love setting up a small corner in the classroom with Ramadan-themed decorations like crescent moons, stars, and lanterns.
+- Create a Display: I love setting up a small corner in the classroom with Ramadan-themed decorations like crescent moons, stars, and lanterns.
 This visual display helps reinforce what the children are learning.

 Teaching preschoolers about Ramadan can be a rewarding and meaningful experience for both the children and the teacher.